Formatting signatures¶

 This functionality is available as a separate extension included with this

 theme.
-To use it, you must include it in your conf.py
+To use it, you must include it in your conf.py file and you must

-option for the object types for
+also specify the clang_format_style option for the object types for

 which the extension should be used.